nimblemachines/kinetis-chip-equates/README.md

 I wrote two Lua scripts:

-* [`parse-svd.lua`](https://github.com/nimblemachines/kinetis-chip-equates/blob/master/parse-svd.lua) - parses the SVD file's XML into a big Lua table and prints it out
+* [`parse-svd.lua`](https://github.com/nimblemachines/kinetis-chip-equates/blob/master/parse-svd.lua) &ndash; parses the SVD file's XML into a big Lua table and prints it out
-* [`print-regs.lua`](https://github.com/nimblemachines/kinetis-chip-equates/blob/master/print-regs.lua) - slurps in that big Lua table and prints out register (and register field) definitions, and the interrupt vector table, in a form that muforth can understand.
+* [`print-regs.lua`](https://github.com/nimblemachines/kinetis-chip-equates/blob/master/print-regs.lua) &ndash; slurps in that big Lua table and prints out register (and register field) definitions, and the interrupt vector table, in a form that muforth can understand.

 The default Makefile target builds a "FRDM boards" subset of the chips.
 Running